Fulbright Visiting Scholar Program

 - Letter of support/leave from your home institution

-- Letter of invitation from U.S. Institution is not required, but highly encouraged to include and will be taken into account when evaluating your application.
+- Letter of invitation from U.S. Institution is not required, but highly encouraged to include and will be considered when evaluating your application.

-Only short-listed candidates will be contacted and invited for an interview in January 2022; final selection and placement will be made in the spring/summer of 2022.
+Please note that only short-listed candidates will be contacted and invited for an interview in January 2023; final selection and placement will be made in the spring/summer of 2023.

 Please, direct all questions to ExchangeBishkek@fan.gov with Fulbright Visiting Scholar in the subject line.